 So is there a case for UK farmers to be more aggressive in their protests?

-The National Farmers Union says not, preferring the softly-softly approach, rather than risk upsetting the general public.
+The NFU says not.
+It prefers the softly-softly approach, rather than risk upsetting the general public.

 However, some groups have taken matters into their own hands, with the British Pig Industry Support Group lobbying shoppers, south-west farmers dropping off bull calves at Carla Lanes animal sanctuary and Welsh farmers taking valueless ewes to the RSPCA.

 True, there can be no case in the UK for French-style campaigns, which many would find intimidating and would backfire.
 It would also be foolish to underestimate the value of the NFUs behind-the-scenes work.